MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_forcing.rst

 (e.g., SSP585, RCP85, RCP26-repeat), modern
 climatology files are needed.
-For the ``atmosphere`` testcase, ``RACMO2.3p2_ANT27_smb_yearly_1979_2018.nc`` will be automatically downloaded from the database when the testcase is being set up.
+For the ``atmosphere`` testcase, ``RACMO2.3p2_ANT27_smb_yearly_1979_2018.nc`` will be automatically downloaded from the MALI public database when the testcase is being set up and saved to the directory that users define in the config option `landice_database_root`.
 The RACMO file is used to correct the ISMIP6 the surface mass balance (SMB) data with the modern climatology.
 For the ``ocean_thermal`` case, users need to download the modern ocean thermal forcing climatology file named